 The STA-SAFE pill testing facility will be located in the medical precinct of the Groovin the Moo music festival, adjacent to first aid services and the ambulance service.
 The testing facility will be enclosed to provide privacy for people seeking to have their pills tested, similar to a medical cubicle.

 What is an amnesty bin?

-The amnesty bin contains bleach, which completely destroy any drugs deposited in them to the extent that they could not be recovered or used.
+Amnesty bins contain bleach, which completely destroy any drugs deposited in them to the extent that they could not be recovered or used.
 The substances could then be disposed of as standard medical waste.

-Also, chemical analysis is not able to determine with certainty whether a person will have a toxic reaction to taking a pill, although certain contaminants are highly toxic and likely to cause harm if ingested.
+Also, chemical analysis is also not able to determine with certainty whether a person will have a toxic reaction to taking a pill, although certain contaminants are highly toxic and likely to cause harm if ingested.
 Illicit drugs such as amphetamines and MDMA are inherently unsafe and pill testing cannot certify that a person will not suffer an adverse reaction as a result of taking them.

 Are legislative changes needed to allow pill testing to happen in the ACT?

 STA-SAFE has not proposed any change to the legislative status of illicit drugs in the ACT.
 The possession, supply, and use of illicit drugs remains illegal in the ACT.
 However, pill testing is a method of harm minimisation and aims to keep people safe.

 What evidence is available that pill testing actually reduces harm?

 Available evidence indicates that providing consumers with information about the content of illegal drugs they intend to ingest can reduce rates of overdose or toxicity from unknown substances.